Translated by Takuya Erik Watanabe

 23. Horomitoge Lavender Garden

-Horomitoge Lavender Garden boasts 5,000 beautiful lavenders.
+Horomitoge Lavender Garden boasts 5,000 beautiful lavender flowers.
 The best season to visit is from mid-July to mid-August.
 Visitors can also enjoy reaping lavenders at the facility.
 You'll be able to enjoy some quality time with your family or lover here, surrounded by the pleasant scent of lavenders.

 24. Jozankei Onsen (Autumn Leaves)